GenesisFR/DS2TroubleshootingGuide/README.md

 If you want to play online using virtual LAN softwares, there are 2 solutions that I can confirm are working: GameRanger and ZeroTier.
 Other virtual LAN softwares may work, but I haven't tried them (I never got Hamachi to let you see games though).

 GameRanger is fairly easy to set up, just check [Add the game on GameRanger](#add-the-game-on-gameranger) and the rest will be pretty self-explanatory (you may need to [port-forward](https://portforward.com/router.htm) UDP 16000).
-However, since the game is not run from Steam but from GameRanger, your hours won't be tracked (see [Run Elys Succubus Manager through Steam](#run-elys-succubus-manager-through-steam) for an untested workaround).
+However, since the game is not run from Steam but from GameRanger, your hours won't be tracked (see [Run Elys Succubus Manager as Dungeon Siege 2 through Steam](#run-elys-succubus-manager-as-dungeon-siege-2-through-steam) for an untested workaround).
 You also won't be able to use Elys DS2 Succubus Manager as GameRanger runs the DS2 executable.

 That's where ZeroTier comes into play.
 It's harder to set up but seems to work better and will allow you to use Elys DS2 Succubus Manager.
 Please follow the steps below to configure it.